MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-scaling/includes/3-growth.md

 Let’s look at another hypothetical situation as an example of planning for inorganic growth: There is an upcoming marketing event for the launch of a high-profile innovative new product at Tailwind Traders.
-They are expecting that to drive five thousand more users to their sales site.
+They are expecting that to drive 5000 more users to their sales site.

 If you use the data from the previous example of organic growth, and correlate that (hopefully with causation) to a business metric you have obtained from your product/marketing teams – number of users – you can start to plan for inorganic growth.

-You know from the previous scenario that per twenty-five hundred users, that’s approx. 50GB of storage and 100 Request Units.
+You know from the previous scenario that per 2500 users, that’s approx. 50 GB of storage and 100 Request Units.
 You can now use that data and determine whether you’re ready for this event.
-If we can expect 5000 users, that's going to require 100GB storage and 200RU/s.
+If we can expect 5000 users, that's going to require 100 GB storage and 200 RU/s.

 PLACEHOLDER slide 34